Estimation of Gaussian mixtures in small sample studies using $l_1$ penalization: Presentation of the method

 Optimizing the $l_1$-penalized function (\ref{like}) can be performed using an EM-type algorithm.
 The Expectation Step consists of computing the conditional expectation of the complete $l_1$-penalized likelihood like function given the observations $Y_1,\ldots,Y_n$ where the distribution of the latent variables is taken to be their marginal density parametrized by the approximation $\bar{\theta}$ of the true parameter $\theta^*$.
 The resulting quantity is traditionally denoted by $Q(\theta,\bar{\theta})$ and we will use the same notation in our $l_1$-penalized context.
-We will use the general form of covariance matrices instead of $\sigma_k^2 I$ in order to present a more general form of the method.

 More precisely, the complete $l_1$-penalized log-likelihood like function $\tilde{l}_{pen}^c(\theta)$, i.e. the penalized log-likelihood like function of the complete data $(Y_1,Z_1)$, \ldots, $(Y_n,Z_n)$ is given by